Frequently Asked Questions

 We are well-known for doing Creative Workshop classes, where designers improve their problem-solving skills and gain greater resilience through doing 40 to 80 design projects.
 Many class participants have called the experience the “Project Runway of Design,” but we’re way nicer.

 We speak at conferences for people who like to do stuff, rather than just talk about stuff.
 Most recently, we spoke and led workshops at HOW Design Live, Struktur Event, and Leading Design.
+Here's where we'll be speaking in the next few months.

 We may work with our clients for a week.
 Or a quarter.
 Or several years.
 We make each hour count.